1972 Jensen Interceptor review: Retro Road Test

 The 7.2-litre V8 coughs lazily into life.
 Prod the throttle and the whole car rocks with big-block torque, then clunk the shifter into Drive and the Interceptor slurs away.
 Its power steering is light and aloof, its suspension floaty and unflustered.

 That engine is the main event, though.
-It rumbles like rolling thunder as two twin-barrel Webers gargle unleaded at a rate of 12.5mpg (yes, really).
-And it pulls like an Amtrak train: effortless and knife-through-butter smooth.
+It rumbles like rolling thunder as two twin-barrel Weber carburettors gargle unleaded at a rate of 12.5 miles per gallon.
+It also pulls like an Amtrak train: effortless and knife-through-butter smooth.

 Show us your Six-Pack

 I pull over and swap into the SP.
-Those initials stand for ‘Six-Pack’ (the red car here, and another oh-so-cool Jensen name).
-Its additional carburettor means a heady 385hp.
+Those initials stand for ‘Six-Pack’ (the red car pictured here, and another oh-so-cool Jensen name).
+Its additional carburettor means a heady 385hp output.

 This car is half-way to a CB, with some carefully chosen upgrades – notably 17-inch alloys, adjustable dampers and beefed-up Fosseway brakes – to modernise its manners.
 The result is keener turn-in and a more planted, confidence-inspiring feel, plus explosive kickdown response.
 The only downside, says Guillard-Watts, is “about 9mpg if you press on”.

 Cropredy Bridge has helped Jensen reclaim its reputation, and prices are rising.
-You’ll pay well into six figures for a tidy Vignale or FF, although project cars are still out there for hatchback money.
+You’ll pay well into six figures for a tidy Vignale or FF, although project cars can still be found for hatchback money.

 Related Articles